sapkotapradip/sapkotapradip/README.md

 - Predicting performance of introgression sorghum germplasm using genomic data
 - Ideotype based breeding for leaf angle, stomatal dynamics, and drought tolerance (population development and predictive breeding)

+### Conferences/presentation
+- Presented at Sorghum Improvement Conference of North America 2024 (SICNA 2024) on "Multi-trait genomic prediction models to support index selection in sorghum" at Oklahoma City, Oklahoma
+- Gave a talk on “Predicting Sorghum Hybrid Performance using Genomic and Phenomic Data”, 2024 Plant Breeding Symposium, Texas A&M University, College Station 2/15/2024
+- Poster presentation and 5-minutes rapid talk on “Predicting Sorghum Hybrid Performance using Genomic and Phenomic Data” at  2023 ASA-CSSA-SSSA International Annual Meeting, St. Louis, Missouri, USA
+- Poster Presentation entitled _“Genomic Selection for Grain Composition in Sorghum”_ at 2023 Plant Breeding Symposium, Texas A&M University, College Station
+- Oral presentation on _“Evaluation of Breeding Populations of Cluster Bean (Cyamopsis tetragonoloba L.) for Profitable Production in the Southwestern United States”_ at 2020 ASA-CSSA-SSSA International Annual Meeting, USA (remote)
+- Oral presentation on _“Evaluation of Breeding Populations of Cluster Bean (Cyamopsis tetragonoloba L.) for cultivation in Southwestern United States”_ at 2019 ASA-CSSA-SSSA International Annual Meeting, San Antonio, Texas, USA

 ### Work Experience
 - Graduate Research Assistant, Sorghum Breeding Lab, Texas A&M University (_May 2022- Present_)
 - Graduate Teaching Assistant, SCSC 105 World Food and Fiber Crops, Texas A&M University (_Jan 2024- May 2024_)